-YEAR AUTUMN 1 AUTUMN 2 SPRING 1 SPRING 2 SUMMER 1 SUMMER 2 GROUP Being Me in My world Healthy Me Celebrating Differences Dreams and Goals Relationships Changing Me Year 3 Setting personal goals.
+YEAR AUTUMN 1 AUTUMN 2 SPRING 1 SPRING 2 SUMMER 1 SUMMER 2 GROUP Year 3 Being Me in My world • Setting personal Healthy Me • Exercise and how it Celebrating Differences • Understanding Dreams and Goals Respect and admire Relationships • Family roles and Changing Me • How babies reur 3 setting personal goals.
 Value myself and recognise my own worth.
 Recognising how it feels to be happy, sad or scared.
 Understanding why rules are needed and how they relate to rights and responsibilities.
 Rewards and consequences Responsible choices.
 Seeing things from others' perspectives.
-Exercise and how it affects my body.
+Exercise and now it affects my body.
 Fitness challenges Food labelling and healthy food swaps.
 Telling you my knowledge and attitude towards drugs.
 Keeping safe and why it's important online and offline.
 Express and understand how being anxious or scared feel.
-Respect for myself and others Healthy and safe choices Understanding that everybody's family is different and important to them.
+Respect for myself and others Healthy and safe choices that everybody's family is different and important to them.
 Family conflict and how to manage it.
 Knowing some ways of helping to make someone who is bullied feel better.
 Problem-solve a bullying situation with others.
 Recognise that some words are used in hurtful ways.
-Give and receive compliments and know how this feel. overcome obstacles and achieve their dreams and goals (e.g., through disability) Identify a dream/ambition that is important to me.
+Give and receive compliments and know how this feel. people who overcome obstacles and achieve their dreams and goals (e.g., through disability) Identify a dream/ambition that is important to me.
 Breaking down a goal into a number of steps and know how others could help me to achieve it.
 Knowing that I am responsible for my own learning.
-Recognising obstacles which might hinder my Family roles and responsibilities Friendship and negotiation Keeping safe online and who to go to for help.
+Recognising obstacles which might hinder my responsibilities Friendship and negotiation Keeping safe online and who to go to for help.
 Being a global citizen.
 Being aware of how my choices affect others.
 Awareness of how other children have different lives.
 Family conflict and how to manage it (child-centred) Giving and receiving compliments and expressing appreciation. grow • Understanding a baby's needs • Outside body changes • Inside body changes • Family

 YEAR AUTUMN 1 AUTUMN 2 SPRING 1 SPRING 2 SUMMER 1 SUMMER 2 GROUP Being Me in My world Healthy Me Celebrating Differences Dreams and Goals Relationships Changing Me Year 4 Being part of a class team.
 Being a school citizen Rights, responsibilities and democracy, understanding how a democracy works through school examples (school council etc.) Rewards and consequences for my behaviour.
 Group decisionmaking Having a voice What motivates behaviour Identifying feelings, I have about my friends and my different friendships.
 Group dynamics.
 Leaders and followers.
 Understanding the facts about smoking.
 Understanding the facts about alcohol and its effects on health.
 Identifying feelings of anxiety and fear associated with peer pressure.
-Tapping into my inner strength and know how to be assertive. that sometimes we make assumptions based on what people look like.
+Tapping into my inner strength and know how to be assertive.
+Understanding that sometimes we make assumptions based on what people look like.
 Understanding bullying.
-Problem-solve a bullying situation with others (witnesses bullying Problem-solving Identifying how special and unique everyone Recognising situations that might cause jealousy.
+Problem-solve a bullying situation with others (witnesses sometimes join in or don't tell).
+Identifying what is special about me.
+Value the way I am unique.
+Explaining why it is good to accept people for who they are.
+Recognising situations that might cause jealousy.
 Love and loss Understanding that can remember someone even if we no longer see them (memories).
 Getting on and Falling Out Girlfriends and boyfriends.
 Showing appreciation to people and animals.
 Know how to show love and appreciation.
 Accepting change Preparing for transition Environmental change.
 More detailed breakdown for this unit in Appendix 2 with vocabulary that will be used.